nafrasia/HPCwithMPI/README.md

 `sudo apt install liblapack-dev`

-These packages need to be explicitly linked during complition using `-lblas` and `-llapack`
+These packages need to be explicitly linked during compilation using `-lblas` and `-llapack`

 ## Acknowledgement
 This project was completed as part of the SC9505R by Dr. Colin Denniston at University of Western Ontario.
 I would like to thank Dr. Denniston for their guidance and support.